Arena Zabrze: History

 Built in 1934 in what was then Germany as Adolf-Hitler-Kampfbahn (en: Adolf Hitler Arena), this name was used until 1946.
 After World War II, in 1945, Zabrze was incorporated into Poland, and Soviet troops stationed at the stadium destroyed its pitch, but the name from the times of German administration was used in documents until 1946.

 In 2004 (the name came into effect in 2005) it was given the new name of Ernest Pohl, a famous Polish footballer who played for Górnik Zabrze.
-In 2016 the stadium was named "Arena Zabrze", although the formal name is still "Ernest Pohl Stadium".
+Since 2016, the stadium is named "Arena Zabrze", although the formal name is still "Ernest Pohl Stadium in Zabrze".

 New stadium

-A first stage of renovation was approved for 192.5 million złoty, and is to hold 24,563 spectators.
-Three stands were opened on February 21, 2016.
-Completed stadium will have capacity of 31,871.
+A first stage of renovation, which left the main stand while completely rebuilding the other three stands, was approved for 192.5 million złoty.
+The stands were opened on February 21, 2016 and held 24,563 spectators.

-In 2023, second phase of renovation main stand will be start until completion in 2025.
+In 2023, a second phase of renovation (main stand) was started, which was completed in 2025.
+This increased the stadium capacity to 28,236.
+In 2026, the capacity was further extended to 28,499.

+Completed stadium will have a capacity of 31,871.